 Wideband Gapfiller System

-The new Wideband Gapfiller satellites will complement the DSCS III Service Life Enhancement Program (SLEP) and GBS payloads, and offset the eventual decline in DSCS III capability.
-WGS will offer 4.875 GHz of instantaneous switchable bandwidth, thus each WGS can supply more than 10 times the capacity of a DSCS III Service Life Enhancement Program (SLEP) satellite.
+The new Wideband Gapfiller satellites complement the DSCS III Service Life Enhancement Program (SLEP) and GBS payloads, and offset the eventual decline in DSCS III capability.
+WGS offers 4.875 GHz of instantaneous switchable bandwidth, thus each WGS can supply more than 10 times the capacity of a DSCS III Service Life Enhancement Program (SLEP) satellite.
 Together these assets will provide wideband services during the transition period between today's systems and the advent of the Objective X/Ka wideband system or Advanced Wideband System (AWS), which has merged with Transformational Communications System (TCS), in 2008-2009.
-The DSCS system will be replaced by five fully operational Wideband Gapfiller Satellites (WGS), each of which will be able to downlink 2.4 Gbps of data to tactical users.
+The DSCS system was replaced by five fully operational Wideband Gapfiller Satellites (WGS), each able to downlink 2.4 Gbps of data to tactical users.
 The very first Wideband Gapfiller in orbit will provide greater capability and bandwidth than all the DSCS satellites combined.

 The combination of the Wideband Gapfiller Satellites, DSCS satellites, GBS payloads, wideband payload and platform control assets, and earth terminals operating with them has been referred to as the Interim Wideband System (IWS).
-It will provide services to the US Department of Defense and the Ministry of Defense for Canada as well as other Government and Allied users under unstressed conditions.
-The Gapfiller System will support continuous 24 hour per day wideband satellite services to tactical users and some fixed infrastructure users.
-Limited protected services will be provided under conditions of stress to selected users employing terrestrial modems capable of providing protection against jamming.
+It provides services to the US Department of Defense and the Ministry of Defense for Canada as well as other Government and Allied users under unstressed conditions.
+The Gapfiller System supports continuous 24 hour per day wideband satellite services to tactical users and some fixed infrastructure users.
+Limited protected services are provided under conditions of stress to selected users employing terrestrial modems capable of providing protection against jamming.
 The combined wideband satellite communications system consists of space vehicles of multiple types, control terminals and facilities, and user terminals.
 The Wideband Gapfiller Satellite System is limited to the Gapfiller satellites and associated control equipment and software that augment currently existing facilities.

 The DoD wideband satellite communications system consists of multiple types of military satellites, control facilities, and user terminals that comprise three distinct segments: (1) the User Terminal Segment, (2) the Space Segment, which consist of three Gapfiller Satellites in geo-synchronous orbit, each providing a two way X-band, a new two way military Ka-band, and broadcast Ka-band services, and (3) the Control Segment.

-Gapfiller will provide an increase in access for both transportable/mobile and fixed users.
-At the same time, the expected number of Gapfiller satellites alone will not provide full 65N-to-65S worldwide coverage across all intended coverage areas and all longitudes.
-There will be a continuing need for these users to access the Gapfiller satellites and the two or more DSCS III SLEPs to provide worldwide coverage.
+Gapfiller provides an increase in access for both transportable/mobile and fixed users.
+At the same time, the expected number of Gapfiller satellites alone would not provide full 65N-to-65S worldwide coverage across all intended coverage areas and all longitudes.
+There was a continuing need for these users to access the Gapfiller satellites and the two or more DSCS III SLEPs to provide worldwide coverage.

-If the WGS Program does not go forward, DoD satellite communication capabilities will be at risk and will not be adequate to meet DoD's future and increasing communication requirements.
-No other alternatives to the WGS program have been identified by the MILSATCOM Joint Program Office (SMC/MCX).
+If the WGS Program did not go forward, DoD satellite communication capabilities would be at risk and would not be adequate to meet DoD's future and increasing communication requirements.
+No other alternatives to the WGS program had been identified by the MILSATCOM Joint Program Office (SMC/MCX).

 |Join the GlobalSecurity.org mailing list|